 Under No Action, processing entities would likely see no change in benefits.
 Impacts to MSCVs may be neutral to negative depending on the processing capacity available in a given year.
 Under Alternative 1, there could be a range of impacts.
 For those entities that would be able to process as both MS and CPs, the overall benefit would likely increase as vessels would be able to profit in both sectors.
 For vessels that only process in a single sector, impacts could be neutral (if they are able to maintain their processing level) or slightly negative (if a typical MS vessel lost deliveries to a vessel that typically harvests in the CP sector who could pay a higher price).
 For MSCVs, impacts could be neutral to positive.
 If overall processing capacity is not increased, then there is likely no change for MSCVs.
 If processing capacity is increased though, then there is likely positive impact to MSCVs.
 Additional benefits could also be seen if a typical CP vessel is able to process and pay an increased amount to MSCVs.
 Administrative costs of Alternative 1 are expected to be higher than No Action, although it is likely negligible.
 Overall, there may be slightly higher administrative costs (and therefore cost recovery) associated with the unlimited permit transfers (sub-option C) compared to the four-permit transfer option (sub-option B).
 Both sub-options are likely to be associated with higher administrative costs than sub-option A- i.e., two permit transfer.

 4 Synergy Analysis

 The above sections provide an assessment of the impacts of each of the alternatives individually.
-This section attempts to discuss some of the potential impacts of the Council selecting multiple action alternatives.
-A fuller discussion of the interactions between the alternatives will be provided after the selection of a PPA at the September 2021 meeting.
+This section attempts to discuss some of the potential impacts of the Council's PPA.